dashingsoft/pyarmor-webui/docs/server.md

 ### /version

-Get version information of PyArmor, Server and Python
+Get version information of Pyarmor, Server and Python

 URL